davidchilin/werewolves_game/README.md

 - **Future Enhancements (Planned):**
-  - **Additional Roles:** Introduce new roles like the Doctor, Hunter, or Witch to add more complexity and strategy.
+  - **Additional Roles:** Introduce new roles like the Doctor, Hunter, or Witch
+  - **Docker Setup:** Setup a Docker release for easy deployment to add more complexity and strategy.
   - **Enhanced UI/UX:** Improve the user interface with more visual cues, animations, and sound effects for a more immersive experience. during certain phases.
   - **Spectator Mode:** Allow users to join a game as a non-participating spectator.
+  - **Single Phone Mode:** Allow a game to be guided by passing around a single phone with psuedo-admin.